 And if you repost from the right people, it is also going to help you build relationships with them and lend some collaborations in the future.

 It is something that you can and even should try.
 However, when done wrong, reposting can kill your brand.

 So, how to repost on Instagram ethically, and what are the rules that you need to follow?
 That’s exactly what I’m going to share with you in this blog post.

 Are you ready to begin?
 If so, let’s dive in…

 Rule #1: Always Credit The Creator

 This is a must.
 You can’t claim content from somebody else as your own.
-Not that only it would KILL your reputation because your followers will find out it’s not yours, it’s also against Instagram’s policies and it can get you banned.
+Not only it would KILL your reputation because your followers will find out it’s not yours, but it’s also against Instagram’s policies and it can get you banned.